Photo © Chris Rydlewski 2016

 Full time students follow a two year programme of study attending two days per week.

 Part time students follow a three year programme of study.
 We aim for you to attend one day per week wherever possible.
 However with the structure of the course you may need to attend some sessions as + when they occur.
+You will need to be flexible regarding attendance.

 Full and Part Time students study together other throughout the course.
 We have found this to be very successful both in terms of shared variety of experience and of the variety of individuals ambitions after the course.